Worship & Celebrations

 We invite you to join us on Sunday mornings at 10:30am for a warm, wonderful and welcoming Worship Celebration.
 For us, worship is not guided by a specific religious creed but by a belief in the power and sacredness of a covenant based on unconditional love.

-We are a multicultural family comprised of a congregation united by our Unitarian Universalist Principles and mission to Connect with one another deeply in community, Inspire reverence and spiritual growth, and Serve each other and the world.
-No matter where you are in life, or on your spiritual journey, you are always welcome at our church home.
+We are a theologically diverse congregation united by our Unitarian Universalist Principles and mission to Connect with one another deeply in community, Inspire reverence and spiritual growth, Serve each other and the world, and Learn together and from each other.
+No matter where you are in life or on your spiritual journey, you are always welcome here.

 Nestled in the beautiful neighborhood of Shadyside in Pittsburgh’s East End, First Unitarian is in the center of a vibrant and diverse community of people.
 We look forward to seeing you soon!